Zurich: Topography

-The municipality of Zürich has an area of 91.88 km2, of which 4.1 km2 is made up of Lake Zürich.
+The municipality of Zurich has an area of 91.88 km2, of which 4.1 km2 is made up of Lake Zurich.
 The area includes a section of the northern Swiss Plateau.
 The banks of the Limmat constitute the densest part of the city.
 The river is oriented in the southeast–northwest direction, with the flat valley floor having a width of 2 to 3 km.
 The partially channeled and straightened Limmat does not flow in the central part of the valley, but always along its right (northeastern) side.
 The Sihl meets with the Limmat at the end of Platzspitz, which borders the Swiss National Museum.
 The Limmat reaches the lowest point of the municipality in Oberengstringen at 392 m above sea level.

 On its west side, the Limmat valley is flanked by the wooded heights of the Albis chain, which runs along the western border.
 The Uetliberg is, with 869 m above sea level, the highest elevation of the surrounding area.
 Its summit can be reached easily by the Uetlibergbahn.
 From the platform of the observation tower on the summit, an impressive panorama of the city, the lake, and the Alps can be seen.

 The northeast side of the Limmat valley includes a range of hills, which marks the watershed between the Limmat and the Glatt.
 From the northwest to the southeast, the height of the mostly wooded knolls generally increases: the Gubrist (615 m), the Hönggerberg (541 m), the Käferberg (571 m), the Zürichberg (676 m), the Adlisberg (701 m) and the Öschbrig (696 m).
 Between the Käferberg and the Zürichberg is located the saddle of the Milchbuck (about 470 m), an important passage from the Limmat valley to the Glatt valley.

 The northernmost part of the municipality extends to the plain of the Glatt valley and to the saddle which makes the connection between the Glattal and Furttal.
 Also, a part of the Katzensee (nature reserve) and the Büsisee, both of which are drained by the Katzenbach to Glatt, belong to the city.